-If dissatisfied with the Board's decision, the complainant must file a written appeal within fifteen (15) days of receiving the Board's decision.
+If dissatisfied with the Board's decision, the complainant may appeal in writing to the California Department of Education within fifteen (15) days of receiving the Board's decision.
 For good cause, the Superintendent of Public Instruction may grant an extension for filing appeals (Title 5, Section 4632).